dotnet/csharplang/spec/delegates.md

 Delegates are combined using the binary + (§12.9.5) and `+=` operators (§12.18.3).
 A delegate can be removed from a combination of delegates, using the binary - (§12.9.6) and `-=` operators (§12.18.3).
 Delegates can be compared for equality (§12.11.9).

-The following example shows the instantiation of a number of delegates, and their corresponding invocation lists:
+\[*Example*: The following example shows the instantiation of a number of delegates, and their corresponding invocation lists:

 ```csharp
 delegate void D(int x);